 Makes success tracking more efficient

 With the help of OKRs, it will be easier for your team to visualize your success.
 Regularly tracking your progress in terms of achieving your objectives allows your team to have a clearer picture of how far along you are in meeting your goals.
 By the end of your timeline, your OKR results will also serve as a guide, allowing you to understand your team’s performance and be able to create a plan to improve.

 Defining clear objectives will help push your team forward.
 Knowing that you have a goal to pursue can help give your team a clearer purpose and motivate your team to work hard and accomplish your objectives.
 Once your OKR success is achieved, you can then create a new goal and push your team even further.
 Continuously challenging your team will also help your organization grow.

 Track Your OKR Success Better with Kanban

 Keeping track of your OKR success will require a better, more visual approach to performance tracking.
 This is where Kanban can come in handy.
 With the help of a virtual Kanban board like Kanban Zone, you can easily create a board to monitor your OKR progress.
-To do this, you can create individual boards for each of your company departments.
+To do this, check out our OKR board template.
 Your department heads can then create cards for each objective and create checklists to enumerate specific tasks and initiatives that need to be taken care of.
 You can use the cards’ description sections to provide more details on how to achieve each objective, then assign each card to the team members involved in achieving each goal.

 Moreover, you as the business leader can also create a Kanban board connected to each department board, allowing you to easily monitor each department’s progress in meeting their specific OKR success.
 With proper planning, implementation and communication, your team can work together in achieving your objectives and key results.